 Forest & Nature Preschool Directors Call: Changing with the Season

-As an adminstrator, how are you adapting your program to provide support to families and your staff as a whole?
-How have you allocated staff time and resources to deliver meaningful care and learning from a distance?
+As an adminstrator, how are you adapting your program in light of the COVID-19 pandemic?
+How are you offering support to families and your staff as a whole?
+How have you allocated staff time and resources to deliver meaningful care and learning from a distance, now and looking into the future?
 How will tuition payments and missed time off play out for your program?
-We will lean on each other during a networking call to share challenges and practical solutions that can help us all.
-Encouragement and support is a-given!
-This is a networking call, not a presentation, so plan to interact and share.
-We will cap the discussion at 30 participants.
+What policies are helping your program weather this storm?
+What are you doing for yourself, in terms of self-care, to keep moving forward during this stressful, uncertain time?

 This Zoom call makes space for facilitated discussion surrounding the challenges and silver linings of today's state of quarantined and remote learning in our programs.
 There are many questions, concerns, and creative solutions!
-ERAFANS members have a special opportunity to connect, ask questions, and share one another's ideas for meaningful nature-based learning during a moment of intense stress.
+Join us to connect, ask questions, and share one another's ideas for meaningful nature-based learning during a moment of intense stress.
 This is a networking call, not a presentation, so plan to interact and share.
-(If we hit our participant thresh hold, we will schedule a few more of these member calls.)
+We will hold these calls monthly for interested attendees.

 Looking for simple, fun, and engaging play ideas for young children?
 Join us for this webinar designed to help parents use water to connect, play, and learn together.
 Many wonderful ideas for teachers and caregivers, too.